Senior Living History: 1930 - 1939

 New Benefits Stimulate For-Profit Nursing Homes

-The prohibition on care in public institutions did have an effect on the use of poorhouses — many of the poorhouses and poor farms saw their population dwindle sharply after 1935.
+The prohibition on care in public institutions did affect the use of poorhouses — many of the poorhouses and poor farms saw their population dwindle sharply after 1935.
 Following a pattern that was repeated throughout the country, 15 Minnesota poor farms closed between 1935 and 1950.

 Although some potential poorhouse residents may have been able to remain at home, that didn’t solve the problems for everyone.
-The payments were not generous, and some recipients needed to find shared quarters in order to get by.
+The payments were not generous, and some recipients needed to find shared quarters to get by.
 Others needed a level of care or supervision that they couldn’t get at home.
 They couldn’t go to a poorhouse without losing their benefits, but they did have some money to pay for their care.
-Most of the nonprofit old age homes restricted access to members of their own organizations, and, since they were dependent on donations and contributions for survival, they had a limited ability to expand quickly.
-That left proprietary nursing homes as the only facilities with an unlimited potential to grow to fill the emerging need.
-As a result, the number of for-profit facilities began to quickly multiply after the Social Security Act became effective.
+Most of the nonprofit old age homes restricted access to members of their own organizations.
+Since these homes were dependent on donations and contributions for survival, they had a limited ability to expand quickly.
+That left proprietary nursing homes as the only facilities with unlimited potential to grow to fill the emerging need.
+As a result, the number of for-profit facilities began to quickly multiply after the Social Security Act took effect.

-In contrast, while the nursing home industry was becoming primarily a for-profit industry, hospitals continued to develop under government and non-profit sponsorship.
+In contrast, hospitals continued to develop under government and non-profit sponsorship.
 By 1935, there were about 6,400 hospitals in the United States, and virtually all were either non-profit or government facilities.
-Most hospitals had always admitted a significant percentage of “charity” patients who could not pay their own way, whose care was heavily subsidized by the government or by the religious or charitable institutions that supported the hospitals.
+Most hospitals had always admitted a significant percentage of “charity” patients who could not pay their way, whose care was heavily subsidized by the government or by the religious or charitable institutions that supported the hospitals.
 They also required more capital and operated on a scale that few private operators would have been able to finance.

 Federal and State Governments Share Welfare Costs

-The OAA program established the precedent of splitting welfare expenditures between the federal and state governments while allowing the states to retain a significant amount of authority and autonomy to set standards, eligibility, and payment levels as they desired.
-The states, in turn, continued to share welfare expenditures with local governments, which meant that at least two, and sometimes three or more, levels of government were involved in the provision of public assistance, a situation which continues to this day.
+The OAA program established the precedent of splitting welfare expenditures between the federal and state governments — while allowing the states to retain a significant amount of authority and autonomy to set standards, eligibility, and payment levels as they desired.
+The states, in turn, continued to share welfare expenditures with local governments.
+This meant that at least two, and sometimes three or more, levels of government were involved in the provision of public assistance, an arrangement that continues to this day.

-This division, and the conflicting goals of providing a service that the public considers valuable while guarding the purse of the taxpayers created inter-governmental tensions and rewarded efforts to shift beneficiaries into programs where some other level of government would assume a greater share of the cost.
-At the same time, beneficiaries had their own incentives to use or avoid certain types of services, depending on what kind of help they would receive and how burdensome the requirements for receiving it were likely to be.
+This division, and the conflicting goals of providing a service that the public considers valuable while guarding taxpayers’ purses created inter-governmental tensions.
+It also rewarded efforts to shift beneficiaries into programs where another level of government would assume a greater share of the cost.
+At the same time, beneficiaries had their incentives to use or avoid certain types of services, depending on what kind of help they would receive and how burdensome the requirements were likely to be.
 The OAA program was about to demonstrate that “gamesmanship” could affect program costs and utilization.